-- Listen to any concerns they may have. - Discuss/review a Provision Map. - Plan any additional support the child may need. - Discuss with parents / carers any referrals to outside professionals to support the child.
+- Listen to any concerns they may have. - Discuss/review the child's Individual Provision Map if one is in place as part of the assess, plan, do and review process. - Plan any additional support the child may need. - Discuss with parents / carers any referrals to outside professionals to support the child.